-Is the system working as intended?
+Is the system functioning the way it was designed to?
 This is the question that Functional Testing sets out to answer.

-As a Functional Tester, you are on a mission to find bugs and log bug reports.
-A bug is an error or flaw within software which produces an incorrect or unexpected result.
-Simply put, a bug is when part of the system is broken or functions in a way that is not intentional.
-A bug report is a description of the issue and the steps one would take to recreate it.
+As a Functional Tester, you are on a mission to find bugs.
+A bug is an error or flaw within software that produces an incorrect or unexpected result.
+Simply put, a bug is when part of the system is broken or not functioning the way it is supposed to function.

 At uTest, we categorize bugs into 5 issue types: